-The project has been designed over 3 months’ period from developing the overall concept to each individual flower design done in Adobe Illustrator, laser cut, print and production.
+The project has been designed over 3 months’ period from developing the overall concept to each individual flower design done in Adobe Illustrator, to the laser cutting process, printing and hand assembling.

 Inspired by Alice in Wonderland, it comprises of 22 roses of a dimension that spans between 850mm/120mm for the largest elements, 70 bendable leaves and two headdresses for the store’s mannequins.

 Berries made in polystyrene, hand painted using enamels and with added snow effects

 A large scale decoration project for Hotel’s foyer, with over 650 single elements, leaves, winter berries and center flowers in sculpted polystyrene all painted by